MatthewC22/LockIT/README.md

-# This is a demonstration of hello world as a .exe in Python
+### This is just a demo of hello world as a .exe in Python